itsoliviasparks/the-journal/README.md

 ## About
 My first coding project ever!
 Yay!
-An exercise in taking a given design deck and translating it into html & css.
+An exercise in taking a given design deck and translating it into HTML & CSS.
 Note: this project is not responsive

 ## Successes
-- I'm very proud of producing such DRY code so early in my coding journey
+- I'm very proud of producing code that follows the DRY (Don't Repeat Yourself) principle, which minimizes redundancy and improves maintainability, so early in my coding journey

 ## Areas to Improve
 - This project did not use a `root font size` & `rem values`
+- I missplaced the '`id'` links in this project
-- id links are placed on content, rather than on the section
+  - The 'id' links should be placed on the appropriate section elements rather than on content within those sections